Smoac/openbis-fork/docs/user-documentation/advance-features/openbis-data-modelling.md

-Some labs prefer to organise their lab notebook using a classification per project rather than per user.
-In this case an openBIS *Space* would correspond to a lab Project and an openBIS *Project* could be a sub-project.
+Some labs prefer to organise their lab notebook using an organization per project rather than per user.
+In this case an openBIS *Space* would correspond to a lab Project and an openBIS *Project* could be a sub-project or a user folder (one folder per user working on the same project).

 # openBIS parents and children